-Source Geographic Level: 2020 Precinct level
+Source Geographic Level: Precinct level

-Stratification:
+Stratification: Not available

-No

-Selection Rationale:

-Those who vote on average experience higher rates of mental wellness compared to those who do not.
+Selection Rationale: Voting has been found to be associated with higher mental wellness.
 Research shows that poor mental health leads to low voter turnout, especially when potential voters experience social isolation or stigma related to their mental health.
 Substance use - including smoking, drinking, and drug use - is also associated with lower voter turnout.
-By measuring voter participation levels in a community, it is possible to gain insight into the general mental wellness of community members.
+Voter participation levels in a community are one measure of civic engagement.

 Strengths and Limitations